-As a Tier 2 supplier of advanced technology to Tier 1 automotive suppliers and OEMs, we will be engaging with Tier 1 automotive suppliers and OEMs who would be building the radars based on Our Chipset solution, and our results of operations will be impacted by the timing of requirements of and orders by the Tier 1 automotive suppliers and OEMs.
+As a Tier 2 supplier of advanced technology to Tier 1 automotive suppliers and OEMs, our results of operations will be impacted by the level of demand for our product from Tier 1 automotive suppliers and OEMs which base their radars based on our chipset solution.

-The semiconductor market generally and the automotive industry in particular is seeing shortages due to increased demand in general, and specifically in the automotive industry.
-We are taking measures which are intended to make sure we will be able to meet all the demand of our customers, which may include significant prepayment for our products, although our efforts may not be successful.
+The semiconductor market generally and the automotive industry in particular are experiencing shortages in the supply of chips due to increased demand in general, and specifically in the automotive industry.
+We have taken and will continue to take measures which are intended to place us in a position to be able to meet all the demand of our customers, including significant prepayment for our products, although our efforts may not be successful.
+We rely on our manufacturer, GlobalFoundries, to maintain the supply of chips, and we are dependent upon GlobalFoundries' supply and manufacturing capacity.

 We are competing for talent in a highly competitive environment, which results in higher compensation packages to employees.
-We cannot give assurance that we will be able to hire all required positions when they are required.
+We cannot give assurance that we will be able to hire all required positions when they are required or to retain those that we hire.